Kaks753/Movie-Industry-Analysis_project/README.md

-# 🎬 Stephen's In-Depth Analysis of Box Office Films
+# 🎬 In-Depth Analysis of Box Office Films

 ## About This Project